Chamber holds 2021 annual meeting, presents awards

 • Haven Worley

-Ms. Stephenson, along with Chairman of the Ambassadors, Kelly Messenheimer and staff for the Ambassadors, Casey Collins, presented the Ambassador of the Year to Myron Stephens, a Financial Advisor with Edward Jones Investments.
+Stephenson, along with chairman of the Ambassadors, Kelly Messenheimer, and staff for the Ambassadors, Casey Collins, presented the Ambassador of the Year to Myron Stephens, a Financial Advisor with Edward Jones Investments.

-For the Business of the Year, Ms. Stephenson and staff members, Haven Worley and Casey Collins visited Charles Rigdon.
-Mr. Rigdon is the General Manager of Case Farms and they were awarded the Business of the Year.
+For the Business of the Year, Stephenson and staff members, Haven Worley and Casey Collins, visited Charles Rigdon.
+Rigdon is the general manager of Case Farms and they were awarded the Business of the Year.
 The community is very grateful for all that Case Farms does for the greater Burke County area.

-Joining Ms. Stephenson for the Business Person of the Year was Danette Brackett, Executive Director for Business Development for UNC Health Blue Ridge.
-Ms. Brackett presented the Business Person of the Year to Leanne Brittain, Owner and Broker of Nest Realty.
+Joining Stephenson for the Business Person of the Year was Danette Brackett, executive director for business development for UNC Health Blue Ridge.
+Brackett presented the Business Person of the Year to Leanne Brittain, owner and broker of Nest Realty.

+This year, a new award was presented.
+StrongLead partnered with the Chamber of Commerce to present the StrongLead Leader of the Year for Burke County.
+Bruce Schronce, founder and president of StrongLead, was happy to partner with the Chamber to present this award.

+The inaugural StrongLead Leader of the Year award was presented to Kathy Bailey.

-“We hope to be back in person for the 2022 Annual Meeting, but thought this video would be a good way to celebrate in a safe manner for 2021,” stated Tonia Stephenson, President & CEO of the Burke County Chamber of Commerce.
+“We hope to be back in person for the 2022 Annual Meeting, but thought this video would be a good way to celebrate in a safe manner for 2021,” said Stephenson.
 “We are excited to present these awards to such deserving individuals and businesses in our community!
-Burke County is truly a special place, and these folks, and so many more, make it that way!”
+Burke County is truly a special place, and these folks, and so many more, make it that way.”

-For more information on the Burke County Chamber of Commerce, please call 828.437.3021, email info@burkecounty.org, or stop by the office at 110 East Meeting Street.
+For more information on the Burke County Chamber of Commerce, please call 828-437-3021, email info@burkecounty.org, or stop by the office at 110 E. Meeting St.